amireson/soilice/readme.md

 # About

 $\text{soilice}$ v1.0 is a coupled mass and heat balance solver for frozen soils.
 The code is written in python and is designed to be concise, highly readable and easy to customize (try new constituitive relationships, etc) without having to re-compile the code.
 It will run on any platform.
 It uses a just-in-time compiler and an ODE solver, so is efficient and has excellent mass/energy conservation.
 User instructions are provided in this readme file below.
-The technical documentation is provided [here](here).
+The technical documentation is provided [here](technicalDocumentation/soiliceDoc.pdf).

 # Installation

 Optionally you might want to create a new python virtual environment before installing this (see [here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)).

 To install $\text{soilice}$ clone this repo.
 In the root folder then enter `pip install -e ".[dev]"`.
 Now you can import the model to use it from anywhere on your computer.
+With these options the package is installed in development mode, meaning you can edit the source code and the changes will be reflected wherever you use the imported package - making it easy to experiment with alternative constituitive relations and so on.

 # Running the testcases